taskeenkayani/ext-direct-mvc/trunk/README.txt

 Server-side events
 -------------------------------------------------------------------------------
 Ext.Direct supports custom server-side events.
-Mark an acton that should return an event with [DirectEvent] attribute to wrap its returned value in a special event response object and handle it on the client as described in the documentation for Direct manager.
+Mark an action that should return an event with [DirectEvent] attribute to wrap its returned value in a special event response object and handle it on the client as described in the documentation for Direct manager.